fkocovski/optimaltaskassignment/README.md

-# Reinforcement Learning Based Optimization in a Discrete Event Simulation Environment for Optimal Job Assignment in Workflow Processes
+# Optimal Job Assignment in a Discrete Event Simulation Environment

 Implementation of different policies for optimal role resolution.